 Unreconcile Process for QuickBooks Online

-QuickBooks Online users separately reconcile transactions, so one at a time you need to un-reconcile them.
+QuickBooks Online users separately reconcile transactions, so one at a time you need to un-reconciled them.
 To start with, select ‘Registers’ from the banking menu and then select the account from the Register Name drop-down menu.
-Choose the desired transaction that you wish to un-reconcile and then delete the ‘R’ which is at the top of the transaction to adjust its status to un-reconcile.
+Choose the desired transaction that you wish to un-reconciled and then delete the ‘R’ which is at the top of the transaction to adjust its status to un-reconciled.

 Hope the above information will help you to Reconcile in QuickBooks Desktop.
-If you have any doubt then connect with QuickBooks Support for help.
+If you have any doubt then connect with QuickBooks Consultant for help.